perchwire/jekyll-now/_posts/2017-03-27-eligible-residential-areas-for-baby-u.md

+---
+layout: babyupost
-# Eligible residential areas for Baby U
+title: Eligible residential areas for Baby U
+---

 If you live on one of these streets in the *Old South End* area of Toledo, then you are eligible to attend Baby University.

 Baden